MartinChristiaan/PythonVideoPulserate/README.md

 # GUI

 Execute the rPPG_GUI.py to launch the GUI.
 Edit the source variable in order to select the desired input.
-More user instructions can be found within the Python file.
+The GUI uses PyQtgraph in order to display measurent data in real time.
+The video source as well as de skin selection methods can be set within the python script.
+Exact user instructions can be found within the Python file.

 # .Mat Extraction

-The Raw rPPG signal from an offline recording can also be extracted to a .Mat file so it can be processed with Matlab.
-This is implemented in mat_exporter.py.
+The Raw rPPG signal from an offline recording can also be extracted to a .Mat file so it can be processed with Matlab, usefull for more detailed analysis.
+Run the mat_exporter.py for this functionality.

 # Other files
 rPPG_preprocessing.py contains some of the functions used for face tracking and skin classification.